A Corroborative Approach to Verification and Validation of Human--Robot Teams: V V of Requirements 2--8

-In order to demonstrate the assurance-based approach for verification of a robotic system, we focused our efforts in the previous section on the verification of \textbf{Reqs.
-1a--b}.
-However, for the sake of completeness, and in line with best practices in engineering, we also attempted verification of \textbf{Reqs.
-2--8} using each of the three verification techniques.
-These verification results are presented without reference to assurances, but the assurance-based approach to verification could be applied to \textbf{Reqs.
+In the previous section we focused our efforts on the V\&V of \textbf{Reqs.
+1a--b} in order to demonstrate corroborative V\&V of a robotic system.
+However, for the sake of completeness and in line with best practices in engineering, we also attempted V\&V of \textbf{Reqs.
+2--8} using each of the three V\&V techniques.
+These V\&V results are presented without reference to corroboration, but corroborative V\&V could be applied to \textbf{Reqs.
 2--8} in a similar manner to \textbf{Reqs.
 1a--b}.

-It can be seen in the following sub-sections that the different verification techniques do not all agree on how well \textbf{Reqs.
+It can be seen in the following sub-sections that the different V\&V techniques do not all agree on how well \textbf{Reqs.
 2--8} are met.
 This is similar to the case study for \textbf{Reqs.
-1a--b} before the application of the assurance-based approach to verification.
-Given enough time, it would be possible to apply the assurance-based approach to this expanded set of requirements in order to find the source of the disagreements between verification techniques and to improve the level of agreement between them.
+1a--b} before corroborative V\&V. Given enough time, it would be possible to apply the corroborative V\&V approach to this expanded set of requirements in order to find the source of the disagreements between V\&V techniques and to improve the level of corroboration between them.